iriscouch/procouch/README.md

 Procouch monitors and maintains a CouchDB server.
 Just run it and never think about it again.
 Procouch keeps everything like you want it.

 * The database is always compacted
-* Views are always fresh, compacted, and cleaned
+* Views are always updated, compacted, and cleaned
 * Very old deleted data is purged
+* Staging design documents are prepped for deployment
 * All of the above just works; but you can configure it for performance or for freshness as needed.

 ## Is it any good?